airbnb/javascript/README.md

 <a name="performance--inline-scripts"></a>
 - [31.1](#performance--inline-scripts) Avoid inline scripts.

     > Why?
-They are more difficult to cache and compress.
+They are generally more difficult to cache and compress.

 <a name="performance--script-tags"></a>
 - [31.2](#performance--script-tags) Include `<script>` tags as late as possible inside page markup.